Virginia vs. Wisconsin College Basketball Predictions & Picks - November 20

 Virginia Performance Insights

+- With 29.6 rebounds per game and 29 rebounds allowed, the Cavaliers were 298th and 53rd in college basketball, respectively, last season.

-- Virginia was 24th-best in the nation in assists (15.7 per game) last season.
+- Virginia was 24th-best in the nation in assists (15.7 per game) last year.

 Wisconsin Performance Insights

-- Offensively, Wisconsin scored 65.3 points per game (328th-ranked in college basketball) last year.
-It surrendered 63.6 points per contest at the other end of the court (30th-ranked).
+- Wisconsin was 328th in the nation last season with 65.3 points per game.
+At the other end of the court, it ranked 30th with 63.6 points allowed per contest.

-- The Badgers were 302nd in the country with 29.5 rebounds per game.
-Meanwhile, they ranked 283rd with 32.7 rebounds allowed per game.
+- Last year the Badgers pulled down 29.5 rebounds per game (302nd-ranked in college basketball) and gave up 32.7 rebounds per contest (283rd-ranked).

-- Wisconsin ranked 300th in college basketball with 11.6 dimes per contest.
+- Last season Wisconsin ranked 300th in college basketball in assists, delivering 11.6 per game.

-- The Badgers were top-25 last season in turnovers, best in college basketball with 8.0 turnovers per game.
-Meanwhile, they ranked 238th with 11.3 forced turnovers per contest.
+- The Badgers forced 11.3 turnovers per game last season (238th-ranked in college basketball), but they committed only 8 turnovers per contest (best).

-- With 7.9 threes per game, the Badgers ranked 112th in the nation.
-They owned a 34.2% shooting percentage from three-point land, which ranked 174th in college basketball.
+- With 6.2 threes conceded per game, Wisconsin was 51st in college basketball.
+It ceded a 31.6% shooting percentage from beyond the arc, which ranked 58th in college basketball.

-- Last year Wisconsin allowed 6.2 three-pointers per game (51st-ranked in college basketball) and allowed opponents to shoot 31.6% (58th-ranked) from downtown.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.